 After you complete the steps above:

-- View our November 2016 calender to find the available online Advising & Registration Session dates.
+- View our Events calender to find the available online Advising & Registration Session dates.

 - Contact a HCC Online Advisor through the AskHCC Online Form to request the registration link for that session.

 *Be sure to include the date you want to attend.

 Need Online Tutoring?